Why move to Melbourne from the UK? Here are just a few reasons to live in Melbourne and Victoria when you migrate to Australia.

 It goes without saying that Australia is home to some of the world’s best beaches.
-Make the most out of the long, lazy days of summer and take advantage of some of Melbourne’s best coastal destinations.
+Make the most out of the long, lazy days of summer and take advantage of some of Victoria and Melbourne’s best coastal destinations.

 From popular bay side areas just a quick drive from the city to secluded coves worth making a day trip for, Melbourne has plenty to offer for everyone.
 St Kilda Beach is one of Melbourne’s most iconic coastal spots, attracting a solid mass of tourists and locals alike.

 A popular pit-stop along Victoria’s famous Great Ocean Road, the small surf town of Anglesea Beach feels far removed from the city hustle and bustle.

 As well as being one of the first countries to implement the 40-hour work week, Australia also pays the highest minimum wage in the world.
 Melbourne has a very strong economy and rivals Sydney for the title of Australia’s business centre.

 Two of Australia’s ‘Big Four’ banks, ANZ and NAB, and several superannuation funds are based here.
 It’s also the home of the automotive industry; Ford, Holden and Toyota, and Australia’s largest company, BHP Billion.
 Based on Government projections, Australia will have between 5.6 million and 6.4 million job openings in the years leading up to 2025.